DanielCondeTorres/Quantum-Computing-in-Peptide-Folding-Targeting-Cellular-Membranes/README.md

 </p>

 > [!NOTE]
-These files are stored in a folder with the peptide sequence and simulation parameters.
+These previous files are stored in a folder with the peptide sequence and simulation parameters.

-* **Results.txt:**  File that stores information about the computing time and the parameters used in all your simulation.
+* **Results.txt:**  File that stores information about the computing time and the parameters used in all your simulation in the **Working_Area**.